-The Corporation has a policy in place that governs the treatment of LTI on retirement (the "Employee Retirement Policy") applicable to all retiring employees pursuant to which participants in the Option Plan and/or RSU Plans, upon achieving both: (a) fifty-five years of age, and (b) five years of continuous service to the Corporation, are eligible to receive extended vesting and exercise rights for Options and RSUs (including PSUs) they hold at the time of the particular employee's retirement.
-Under the Employee Retirement Policy, applicable vesting and exercise rights are extended until the earlier of: (a) three years following the employee's retirement, and (b) the expiry of the term of such Options or RSUs.
+The Corporation has a policy in place that governs the treatment of LTI and STI on retirement (the "Employee Retirement Policy") applicable to all retiring employees, upon such employees achieving both: (a) fifty-five years of age, and (b) five years of continuous service to the Corporation (the "Eligible Retiring Employees").
+Pursuant to the Employee Retirement Policy, the applicable vesting and exercise rights of Options and RSUs (including PSUs) held by the Eligible Retiring Employee at the time of such employee's retirement are extended until the earlier of: (a) three years following the employee's retirement, and (b) the expiry of the term of such Options or RSUs.
+In addition, the Employee Retirement Policy provides that Eligible Retiring Employees are entitled to a prorated bonus payment in respect of the current year, with the individual performance bonus set at target and the Corporation's performance based on the Corporation's scorecard.